Exposure Control

 • Needle recapping devices

-NOTICE: COVID-19 Engineering Controls
+NOTICE: Aerosol Transmissible Disease (ATDs) Engineering Controls

-• Required masks/face coverings
+• Required use of masks/face coverings

 Should additional information be required, please contact the dental hygiene program 661-763-7706